 As you travel further out into Disko Bay you meet the gigantic icebergs some more than 190 metres above the water.
 These ones are actually stuck on the sea bed as they are so big and could take up to over a year to move or break up.
 As you sit and wonder about these beauties infront of your eyes, it really is an extraordinary experience.

-The icebergs are just incredible, hard to describe the colossal sight of them floating by in isolation the bay.
-They are all a perfectly white with a hints of blue like a Daz washing powder commercial.
+The icebergs are just incredible, hard to describe the colossal sight of them floating by in isolation in the bay.
+They are all perfectly white with hints of blue like a washing powder commercial.
 You’ll never notice them moving but turn your back for half an hour and the biggest ones you remember in one place will be some place else.
 You also forget the majority of the iceberg is probably lurking beneath the water.
 From a distance they also look tiny as it’s difficult to try and work out their scale until a boat sails past.

 We learnt there are two types of ice – White and black.
 White are typical of the icebergs you see.
-It’s white because it has air bubbles in it, so it’s less dense, we held a piece to our ear you can hear it pop, like Rice Krispies, snap crackle and pop.
-Each time a bit of an ice berg melts and drop off it upsets its centre of gravity, so you get the different water lines on them as they move in and out of the water and at some point the whole thing can flip over to reveal rich the textures that have been hidden under the water, like in one in the photo above.
+It’s white because it has air bubbles in it, so it’s less dense, we held a piece to our ear you can hear it pop, like Rice Krispies – snap crackle and pop!
+Each time a bit of an ice berg melts and drop off it upsets its centre of gravity, so you get to see the different water lines on them as they move in and out of the water and at some point the whole thing can flip over to reveal rich the textures that have been hidden under the water, like in one in the photo above.
 Black ice is much denser as there’s no air in it, so it’s heavier and more difficult to spot in the water as it’s crystal clear.
 We were lucky on a different day to see an iceberg flip over – the moment the raw power of nature happens!

 So it was time for a little break, to our surprise the boat pulled up right over an iceberg, so everyone on the boat could touch an iceberg! awesome.
-Then Kim our guide fished out a piece of black ice, which we smashed off chunks and enjoyed a whisky and Baileys on the rocks, fresh chips of iceberg ice!
+Then Kim our guide fished out a piece of black ice, which we smashed off chunks and enjoyed a whisky and Baileys on the rocks with fresh chips of iceberg ice!
 How cool is that?!

 There’s a golden hour where you see the icebergs change in front of you from shades of blue and white to orange.
 The midnight sun is really disorientating, returning to the hotel at 1am and its still daylight, you completely lose track of time.
-Each evening as we headed to bed in the daylight like night shift workers, we began to wonder how the Greenlanders handled life, living with months of daylight in the summer and then around 3 months of dark days in the winter.
+Each evening as we headed to bed in the daylight like overnight shift workers, we began to wonder how the Greenlanders handled life, living with months of daylight in the summer and then around 3 months of dark days in the winter.
 It’s only the dark Auroa nights that would appeal to us!

 The Incredible Icefjord